irsbugs/cmrt/Who can Login.md

 **Todo** If a mail originates from the CiviCRM Application from the Secretary, then does a copy of the mail get placed in the Secretaries Webmail sent folder?

+### Actions

+* On the simulation computer enter six WordPress Users.
+* Synchronize WordPress users to be CiviCRM contacts.
+* Test/Check.
+* Set up mail sending capabilities in CiviCRM for these contacts.
+* CMRT Add Webmail accounts for the above contacts
+* CMRT Add WordPress User accounts for the above contacts
+* Synchronize WordPress users to be CiviCRM contacts.
+* Test/Check.